Lapin0t/phd-manuscript/main/03_substitution.typ

 In this setting, the sort of terms is indexed both by a scope (or typing context) and by a type, so as to form a family $de("Term") cl de("Scope") -> de("Ty") -> base.Set$.
-This indexation can then be used to enforce that only well-typed terms are represented and that only variables in scope are used.
+This indexing may then be used to enforce that only well-typed terms are represented and that only variables in scope are used.

 An important specificity of the point of view we will adopt in this